 Next, you can select your package information on Bluehost.
 If you have extra money to spare, select Sitelock Security and Site Backup Pro to keep your information and blog secure.

-Update August 2018: I have changed my hosting to Cloudways to improve the speed of my blog as the traffic has increased.
+Update August 2018: I have switched to Cloudways hosting to improve the speed of my blog, as traffic has increased.
 The hosting on Cloudways is very reasonable.
 Check them out.
-(Note: to start out Bluehost was great, as it was extremely cheap and worked when with less traffic)
+(Note: to start out, Bluehost was great, as it was extremely cheap and worked well with less traffic)

-Update March 2023: As the website has grown, I have changed my hosting to BigScoots, which is based in the US and provides better support.
+Update, March 2023: As the website has grown, I have switched to BigScoots hosting, which is based in the US and offers improved support.

 4) Install WordPress

-Login to Bluehost and go to the Website section.
-Select on “Install WordPress”
+Log in to Bluehost and go to the Website section.
+Select “Install WordPress”

-I know this seems daunting if you have not worked with computers much.
-You can call Bluehost, and they will help to take you through the steps.
+I know this may seem daunting if you haven’t worked with computers much.
+You can call Bluehost, and they will help you through the steps.

 5) Customize your blog

 Okay…so your website is up and running.
 Congratulations!
-Pat yourself on your back.
+Pat yourself on the back.

 But it is blank.
 Before you start cooking and want to post something, install a theme and some useful plugins.
 Once your blog is self-hosted, you can add bells and whistles.
-The design is provided through the theme, and additional functionality is provided by plugins.
-I will talk more about plugins in another post.
+The design is provided through the theme, and plugins provide additional functionality.
+I will discuss plugins further in another post.

 At this point, you should have access to the WordPress Dashboard for your blog.
 It should be at yourdomainname.com/wp-admin, and you will use the login information you entered when setting up WordPress.